Donor First (DFX): Enhancing Transparency & Engagement for

 6 Charity Representatives

 Ranging in roles from gift managers, directors of donor outreach, and philanthropy officers.
 We strategically targeted a variety of charities, including 2 nationwide, 1 statewide, and 2 citywide.
+We targeted them based on the yearly donation amount received and the number of employees.
+We recruited individuals through cold emails and LinkedIn pages.

 6 Financial Advisors